-The rates given by the various currency exchange booths are dictated by factors such as the rents they pay and the amount of competition in the area and there can be a big difference, so it pays to do some research.
+The exchange rates given by the various currency exchange booths are dictated by factors such as the rents they pay and the amount of competition in the area and there can be a big difference, so it pays to do some research.

-One of the best places to exchange your dollars to Thai Baht is at Super Rich Thailand located in Pratunam.
+One of the best places to exchange your dollar to Thai baht is at Super Rich Thailand located in Pratunam.

 They are well known for offering the most competitive exchange rates, but are the savings really worthwhile for the average tourist to make the trip across town?

 There can be a big difference in the dollar to Thai baht exchange rates, but the actual answer to this question really depends on how much money you want to exchange and how far away from Pratunam you are located.

-Let me give you my experience in exchanging the Australian dollar to Thai Baht in Bangkok.
+In any case let me give you my experience in exchanging the Australian dollar to Thai baht in Bangkok.

-As I was coming for a period of time I had brought enough cash for my trip and needed to change the Australian dollar to Thai Baht whilst the exchange rate looked favourable.
+As I was coming for a period of time I had brought enough cash for my trip and needed to change the Australian dollar to Thai baht whilst the exchange rate looked favourable.